THIS ARTICLE INCLUDES A FREE PRINTABLE

-Hopefully, most of your child’s problems will be categorized as “temporary” and he’ll take at least some responsibility for causing the problem.
+Hopefully, most of your child’s problems will be categorized as “temporary” and they'll take at least some responsibility for causing the problem.

 9. Share Your Passions

-Lastly, you can inspire your child to find hobbies and interests he’s passionate about by enthusiastically sharing your own passions.
+Lastly, you can inspire your child to find hobbies and interests they're passionate about by enthusiastically sharing your own passions.

-This will also encourage your child to openly share his own passions with you.
-Be supportive and interested in whatever your child is passionate about, and provide resources that will help him explore and develop these interests.
+This will also encourage your child to openly share their own passions with you.
+Be supportive and interested in whatever your child is passionate about, and provide resources to help them explore and develop these interests.

 It’s encouraging to know that grit, one of the most important indicators of success, is entirely teachable.
 At the same time, teaching your child “passion and perseverance toward long-term goals” sounds like a difficult task.